josokw/HopfieldANN/README.md

 sync, fail to link".

 Maximum associative memory capacity: Pmax = 0.14 * number of neurons.
 Above this maximum the network is no longer capable to work as an associative memory.
-If 120 neurons are available the Pmax equals 16 patterns.
+If 120 neurons are available the Pmax equals 16 patterns that can stored and retrieved.

-## Input format
+## Input for learning patterns

-Example plain ASCII input file:
+Example input format plain ASCII input file:

 - binary pattern 4 black-and-white images 10 x 12
 - . black pixel